How to Get Paid While Owning Stock: A Brief Primer in Dividends

 Finding the right dividend-paying stocks for your portfolio will take some time, but there are plenty to pick from.
 It’s important that you evaluate the company you are interested in investing in, including researching the company’s dividend payout history and whether the company has ever decreased or paused dividends and if so, for what reasons.

 As with any investment in the stock market, dividend investing is not without its own set of risks.
 Companies may cut dividends or reduce dividends for a variety of reasons.
 Additionally, the stock price might decrease for a while even if the dividend remains the same.
-You’ll need to evaluate your personal risk tolerance for stock market investing before proceeding.
+Before proceeding, you’ll need to evaluate your personal risk tolerance for stock market investing.

 Read More: Trading Stock Options: Is It Right For You?